Prism

 Motivation

 Despite my project portfolio being quite... diverse, I'm trying to get into a career in computer graphics!
-Unfortunately, it's quite hard to break into the field though (at least when compared to other fields like web development).
-Resources to learn are not as nearly as popular, and even in education it's rarely touched on.
+Unfortunately, it's quite hard to break into (at least comparatively to other fields).
+Resources to learn are not as nearly as popular, and even in (undergraduate) education it's rarely touched on.
 And so, this project is what I hope to be my little crowbar that lets me break my way in.
 It's a culmination of my self-learning with computer graphics, all in a nice packaged showcase application that outputs pretty pictures and videos!

 Raytraced "Viking Room"